 At 82 million monthly active users, India is the second largest audience base for Facebook in the world and it may possibly dethrone US on Facebook soon.
-India is positioned second for user population of LinkedIn at 20 million users, while for YouTube and Twitter user population from India goes up to 52 million and 42 million.
+India is positioned second for a user population of LinkedIn at 20 million users, while for YouTube and Twitter user population from India goes up to 52 million and 42 million.

 So, what this figure means to a marketer in India?

-Just imagine, you get easier and cost-effective access to middle class to upper middle class people in India, that are mostly young and capable to spend large amounts, and they’re target audience to almost all brands.
+Just imagine, you get easier and cost-effective access to middle class to upper-middle-class people in India, that are mostly young and capable to spend large amounts, and they’re target audience to almost all brands.
 Most importantly, they’re 82 million strong.

-Yes, in India, if you’re selling/providing a product/services then you’ve to have presence on social media, most importantly on Facebook.
+Yes, in India, if you’re selling/providing a product/services then you’ve to have the presence on social media, most importantly on Facebook.

-It does not matter if you’re a B2B or B2C, you’ve unending opportunities on social media (Facebook, YouTube, Twitter and LinkedIn) to reach your target audience in India.
+It does not matter if you’re a B2B or B2C, you’ve unending opportunities on social media (Facebook, YouTube, Twitter, and LinkedIn) to reach your target audience in India.